initbiz/cumuluscore-plugin/UPGRADE.md

 As a consequence the command `create:module` is removed.
 If you want to create something similar then create typical OctoberCMS plugin using `create:plugin` command and by adding `registerCumulusFeatures` method (details below).

 ## `Settings` model becomes `AutoAssign`
+If you have user somewhere in your code `Settings` model than you have to change its name to `AutoAssign`.

+What is more, you will have to reconfigure autoassign in settings or change `initbiz_cumuluscore_settings` to `initbiz_cumuluscore_autoassign` in `system_settings` table.

+## Cumulus Plus users
+If you are using Cumulus Plus extension make sure you change permissions from module name to feature code in "permissions".